METS-Programme/ugandaemr-usermanual/upgrading.md

 1. Creating a backup file of the existing 1.6.3 installation
 2. Migrating the 1.6.3 database backup file

 All these steps are run from the upgrade folder which can be found at C:\Program Files\UgandaEMR\upgrade

+Due to the security restrictions, the files shall need to be run as administrator
 ### 1.6.3 installed on same machine as 1.11.6
 In this scenario the 1.6.3 database is running on the same computer as the new 1.11.6 database